gwijthoff/Screenreading/assignments/lab1_annotation_interfaces.md

 csl: /users/grantwythoff/tex/_chicago-fullnote-nobib.csl
 ---

-> In the semiotic engineering theory of human-computer interaction, "interactive computer systems are viewed as one-shot messages sent from designers to users.
-Through the system's interface, in many direct and indirect ways, designers are telling the users how they can, should, or must interact with the system in order to achieve a particular range of goals anticipated at design time." [@de_souza_semiotic_2005]
+> *In the semiotic engineering theory of human-computer interaction, "interactive computer systems are viewed as one-shot messages sent from designers to users.
+Through the system's interface, in many direct and indirect ways, designers are telling the users how they can, should, or must interact with the system in order to achieve a particular range of goals anticipated at design time."* [@de_souza_semiotic_2005]

-> "A semiotic perspective is particularly attractive for HCI because it underlies the fact that every computer artifact necessarily introduces new signs or sign systems in its users' universe."
+> *"A semiotic perspective is particularly attractive for HCI because it underlies the fact that every computer artifact necessarily introduces new signs or sign systems in its users' universe."*

-> "…designer-user communication at interaction time is a new type of human communication, constrained by formal computational factors."
+> *"…designer-user communication at interaction time is a new type of human communication, constrained by formal computational factors."*

 Description
 ============

 Following the **semiotic engineering** approach to interface design, this lab provides the opportunity to assess the approach taken by various digital platforms to textual annotation.
-According to semiotic engineering,

 Platforms
 ----------